weblabdeusto/weblabdeusto/docs/source/deploying_vm_experiment.rst

 .......................

 The Manager will run as a Windows service.
 To install it, you can't execute WindowsVMService.exe straightaway.
 Instead, you should execute the `sc_install_service.bat` script.
-Depending on your version of Windows, you might have to right click on the .bat file, and click **run as administrator**.
+If your VM is running a relatively modern version of Windows you should right click on the script and **run as administrator**.

+..
+Warning:: If you do not run the script with administrator priviledges, it will be unable to
+			 install it properly.

-If for any reason `sc_install_service.bat` failed, you may try with `install_service.bat`.
+If for any reason `sc_install_service.bat` failed, you may try with `install_service.bat`, though this is not recommended.

 When those succeed, your service will be installed as a standard Windows service, and can be started and stopped as one.
 Alternatively, `sc_start_service` and `sc_stop_service` scripts